Equine coat color: Diluted colors

-Several different genetic allelic families produce colors are lighter versions of the base colors, caused by dilution genes.
+Several different genetic allelic families produce colors that are lighter versions of the base colors, caused by dilution genes.

 Cream family

 Cream dilution is an incomplete dominant gene that produces a lightened or "partial dilute" coat color when one copy of the allele is present and a fully dilute (or "double dilute") with two copies.
 The double cream dilute phenotypes overlap regardless of base coat color and often cannot be distinguished visually.
 Sometimes the creme allele is combined with an unrelated dilution gene from another family, which creates a cremello-like coat.
 Such coloration is called a "pseudo-double dilute."
 These distinctions usually require DNA testing to verify which alleles are present.